An exit contract optimization problem: A discrete-time version and its convergence

-As illustrated in Section 5 of Bank and F\"ollmer \cite{BankFollmer}, the discrete time version of the representation theorem could provide a numerical algorithm for the continuous time problem.
-Here we consider the principal-agent problem, and provide a convergence result of the discrete time problems to the continuous time problem.
+As illustrated in Section 5 of Bank and F\"ollmer \cite{BankFollmer}, the discrete-time version of the representation theorem could provide a numerical algorithm for the continuous-time problem.
+Here we consider the exit contract design problem, and provide a convergence result of the discrete-time problems to the continuous-time problem.

 Let us consider a sequence $(\pi_m)_{m \ge 1}$ of partitions of $[0,T]$, with $\pi_m = (t^m_j)_{0 \le j \le m}$, and such that $|\pi_m| := \max_{j=0, \cdots, m-1} (t^m_{j+1} - t^m_{j}) \longrightarrow 0$ as $m \longrightarrow \infty$.
 We also fix $\mu^{A, \pi_m}$ and $\mu^{P, \pi_m}$ by